SmartExpertInc/onyx-cutom/INTER_FONT_SETUP.md

 - `.professional-headline .heading-text` - font-weight: 600 for levels 1-3, 500 for level 4
 - `.inline-editor-input`, `.inline-editor-textarea` - font-weight: 500

-### 5. Comprehensive Inter CSS File
+### 5. Comprehensive Inter CSS File - ONLY INTER
 Created `custom_extensions/frontend/src/styles/inter.css` with:
 - Complete font face definitions
-- Global font application with `!important`
+- Global font application with `!important` - ONLY INTER
-- Specific targeting of all slide elements
+- Specific targeting of all slide elements - ONLY INTER
-- Force override for maximum compatibility
+- Force override for maximum compatibility - ONLY INTER

 ## Slide Templates Updated
-All 19 specified slide templates now use the `inter-theme` class instead of `opensans-semibold-theme`:
+All 19 specified slide templates now use the `inter-theme` class:

 1. CourseOverviewSlideTemplate
 2. WorkLifeBalanceSlideTemplate